pysiral/pysiral/docs/glossary.rst

     CCI
         ESA Climate Change Initiative.
 A program that produces long-term climate data records

+    Hemisphere
+        The hemisphere of the Earth, either northern or southern.
+In pysiral, the hemisphere refers to the Northern and Southern Polar Oceans.

     Level-1 Pre-Processor
         Dedicated processing step in pysiral that ingests source data and creates orbit segments over the polar oceans with additional pre-computed parameters